bparanj/crystal/electronics/zettel/slideswitch.md

 4. How do multi-position slide switches expand functionality?

-Atomic Idea: Multi-position slide switches offer more than two positions, allowing for selection among multiple circuit options.
+ Multi-position slide switches offer more than two positions, allowing for selection among multiple circuit options.
 They can control complex circuit configurations or provide multiple levels of operation in a single switch.

 A multi-position slide switch functions like a multi-way intersection in traffic.
 Just as a driver at such an intersection can choose from several different roads, a multi-position switch allows an electrical signal to be directed along several different paths in a circuit.